-The Pfau Library has multiple services available to support faculty and students.
+The Pfau Library Services available to support faculty and students:

 - The Faculty Essential Services page outlines library resources.

 - The Critical Information Literacy (CIL) Lab contains teaching resources for instructors interested in helping their students think critically about information.
 The teaching tools in the lab can be tailored to your class assignments and student needs in a variety of ways.
 Be sure to click through each of the top links (e.g. About, Instructor's Corner, etc.) to fully explore the site.
 Also, watch for announcements regarding CIL faculty awards.
 These awards provide faculty with additional help integrating CIL into their courses.

 - Library guides are online resource pages that librarians create for you.
 Relevant resources such as pertinent websites, databases, tutorials, books, and articles are individually selected then collocated for your students.
 You can use your Library Guide on its own, link it to your class website, or incorporate it into your Blackboard course.